fahodzi/kakalika/README.md

 ### Requirements

 - Apache web server
-- PHP 5.3+
+- PHP 5.4+
-- MySQL server 5+ or PostgreSQL
+- MySQL, PostgreSQL or SQLite database
 - `mod_rewrite` and `.htaccess` enabled

 ### Installing from the Release Archive